-The New Turkey interviewed the director of the Yunus Emre Institute in Cairo and talked about Egyptian society.
-In light of Çelebi’s personal experiences, including two different stays in Cairo - one before and the other after the Arab Spring and revolutions - we tried to understand the current situation in Egypt.
+Faruk Yaslıçimen, Editor in Chief of The New Turkey, interviewed with the director of the Yunus Emre Institute in Cairo and talked about Egyptian society.
+In light of Çelebi’s personal experiences, including two different stays in Cairo – one before and the other after the Arab Spring and revolutions – we tried to understand the current situation in Egypt.

 Since when have you been living in Egypt?

 I first moved to Cairo in 2006, after spending 4 years in the San Francisco Bay Area.
 During my first year in Cairo, I wrestled with the decision I had made, struggling with the colloquial language, adapting to the food, to the weather, water, noise, air pollution, crowd and other things.
 I felt exhausted.
 But Egyptians in the streets of Cairo were fun, kind, sometimes rude but always sincere, humble, friendly, angry, loud, but neither exhausted nor depressed.

 When you talk about today’s Egypt, first you think of Cairo, its streets, its mahalles, and of course, the Tahrir Square.
 Cairo is known as umm al-dunya, meaning the mother of the world.
 Inspired by this name, once I described Cairo as an old woman; an old woman with dirty clothes who is extremely tired and not wealthy anymore as she used to be in the past.
 A woman once very beautiful, young and attractive for many bold and strong dreamers.
 Today she is not young anymore, but you can quickly feel how beautiful she once was.

 How was your communication with the people in Cairo?
 You lived mostly in Cairo right?